awslabs/aws-amplify-unicorntrivia-workshop/documentation/client_doc.md

 [iOS](https://github.com/awslabs/aws-amplify-unicorntrivia-workshop/tree/unicorn-trivia-ios-workshop) - Based on Swift, requires XCode and Cocoapods

 [Android](https://github.com/awslabs/aws-amplify-unicorntrivia-workshop/tree/unicorn-trivia-react-native-workshop) - Based on React Native, requires Android Studio **Alpha: You may encounter bugs.
-Proceed if you are a skill react native developer**
+Proceed if you are a skilled react native developer**